1 July 2020

 Should I be worried about bats in Malaysia causing a COVID-19 outbreak?
 If there are bats living near me should they be tested?

-NO. So far the SARS-CoV-2 virus (also referred to as nCoV-2019) has NOT actually been detected in bats, and it is NOT known to occur in Malaysian bats.
+NO. There is NO RISK of COVID-19 transmission from Malaysian bats.
+So far the SARS-CoV-2 virus (also referred to as nCoV-2019) has NOT actually been detected in bats, and it is NOT known to occur in Malaysian bats.
 There is NO EVIDENCE of similar viruses, MERS-like viruses, or SARS-like viruses in Malaysian fruit bats (Family: Pteropodidae; including flying foxes Pteropus spp.).
-Although the SARS-CoV and viruses similar to the new SARS-CoV-2 has been detected in insectivorous bats (Rhinolophus spp.) in China, in Malaysia these bats live away from humans, and avoid contact with humans.
-Scientific research has no evidence that the SARS-CoV jumped directly from bats to humans; it’s likely that another animal such as civets (which also carry the virus) were involved in the original SARS outbreak due to the conditions found in wildlife markets, where such live animals and their meat were sold.
+Although viruses similar to SARS-CoV-1 and the new SARS-CoV-2 have been detected in insectivorous bats (Rhinolophus spp.) in China, these bats live away from humans, and avoid contact with humans.
+Scientific research has not found evidence the virus that causes SARS jumped directly from bats to humans; civets were actually the vectors of the original SARS outbreak by transmitting the virus to humans due to the conditions found in wildlife markets, farms and restaurants, which breed and sell such live animals and their meat.
 Even when bats are found near humans in houses, villages and urban areas, it’s very rare for humans to catch a virus directly from bats; virus transmission requires direct physical contact such as a bite, scratch, or ingestion of bat bodily fluids.
 Bats carrying viruses in the wild, undisturbed by people, are a minimal threat to human health; humans have a statistically higher chance of catching diseases from domestic animals such as cats and dogs.

 But scientists are saying that SARS-CoV-2 originated in bats?